Nature Conservancy gives forest management a digital makeover

 They can note the locations of individual trees or groups of them with GPS coordinates, but they don’t need to tag every one.
 Instead, after getting the gist of an area, they can make a little polygon on the tablet’s map that has all the details.

-This data can be adjusted after the fact, archived, and sent to harvesters, who can consult it from an in-cab tablet.
+This data can be adjusted after the fact, archived and sent to harvesters, who can consult it from an in-cab tablet.
 (You can see the app in the image at top.)

-Not only are they given more specific instructions and better granularity, but the tablet will also record the exact location, time, and diameter (among other things) of felled trees.
-This saves time on the back end — much less paperwork — and lets harvesters track progress more easily to boot.
+Not only are they given more specific instructions and better granularity, but the tablet will also record the exact location, time and diameter (among other things) of felled trees.
+This saves time on the back end — much less paperwork — and lets harvesters track progress more easily, to boot.

 This is important, Chapman said, because the forestry service is very particular about how its trees are taken care of, far more so than city or county authorities.